EVER EVER EVER Motto Divder

 Starting Reconstruction

 It fell to The Sun as the leading exponent of public opinion in Maryland to do his best and bringing about the rehabilitation of the state.
 Its work along this line had directed by John A. Crowe, then its managing editor, who during the war had been its Washington correspondent.
-Mr. Crowell Saul, as did Mr. Adell, the proprietor of The Sun, that to the Reese duration of state unity two things were essential, the ability to ration of restrictions upon suffrage imposed in the heat of the war and the recognition in the state statutes of the new status of the Negroes.
+Mr. Crowell Saul, as did Mr. Abell, the proprietor of The Sun, that to the Reese duration of state unity two things were essential, the ability to ration of restrictions upon suffrage imposed in the heat of the war and the recognition in the state statutes of the new status of the Negroes.

 Advancing step-by-step, and crystallizing public opinion as it proceeded, The Sun directed its best efforts to bringing about a complete transformation in political affairs.
 The first response came from Howard County, where a mass meeting was held in the summer of 1865, when the registry act was denounced.
 Similar movements followed in other parts of the state and a test case of the validity of the law was made.
 This, however, on being carried to the Court of Appeals, as then constituted, when decided against the contestants.